gthvn1/ppow/Readme.md

 # Changelog

+- `2025-03-15`:
+  - Add `shell.nix`
+  - client: display all paddles.
+Now if we connect another client we see two paddles.
+Only the first one is managed so it is the next step to manage all paddles.

 - `2025-03-11`:
   - Use a Map to keep track of paddles in the game
     - the paddle is associated to an ID